h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_24_explanation.md

 ## Conclusion
 - **The statement is TRUE**: Raw margin values from different kernels cannot be directly compared to predict test set performance.
 - **Scale Dependencies**: Margin values are highly sensitive to data scaling, making direct comparisons unreliable.
+- **Margin Normalization**: We need to normalize the margin for it to be meaningful.
+A simple scaling of the feature vectors would lead to a larger margin, but such scaling does not change the decision boundary and cannot directly inform us about generalization.
 - **Kernel-Specific Interpretations**: The meaning and scale of "margin" varies fundamentally between different kernels.
 - **Performance vs. Margin**: Test accuracy is independent of margin magnitude, as demonstrated by the circles dataset where the worst-performing linear kernel had the largest margins.
 - **Proper Evaluation**: Use cross-validation, test set performance, or other generalization metrics rather than raw margin values when comparing different kernels.

 The key lesson is that while margins are important for understanding SVM behavior within a single kernel, they are not a reliable metric for comparing different kernels or predicting generalization performance across different feature spaces.
+The fundamental issue is that margin values need to be normalized to be meaningful, as simple feature scaling can artificially inflate margins without changing the underlying decision boundary or generalization properties.